datajet-io/dockerscope/README.md

 # dockerscope

-Library for managing meta data inside Docker images
+Package for setting the name inside an archive Docker image

+Note: dockerscope will overwrite the existing image and lock it during renaming process